steinwurf/wurfapi/src/wurfapi/template_files/macros.rst

 {# FORMAT_REF

 The escaped space is needed to that the inline markup ends with a non-character.
-Otherwise rst will fail with an error.
+Otherwise, rst will fail with an error.
 #}

 {% macro format_ref(content, reference) -%}